vamsireddy1029/ai-presentation/CONTRIBUTING.md

 - `docs:` for documentation changes
 - `style:` for formatting changes
 - `refactor:` for code refactoring
-- `test:` for adding or modifying tests
 - `chore:` for changes to the build process or auxiliary tools

-## Documentation

-- Update documentation when adding or changing features
-- Use clear, concise language
-- Include examples when helpful

 ## Issue Reporting